IsaacLouzeiro/noticias-da-cidade/README.md

 # noticias-da-cidade

-Projeto do site de uma cidade ficticia
+Projeto do site de uma cidade ficticia.

 Website project of a fictional city.